Asterismm54/Asterismm54/README.md

 I work at a health system made up of multiple hospitals; I am an HIS subject matter expert and clinical application developer.

 Are you creating a proof of concept for a health-focussed open source project?
-Try: generatedata.com to generate dummy data for your project.
+Try: generatedata.com to generate dummy data for your project or consider using data from the Research Data Centres (RDC) program.

 "Please consider spatial autocorrelation in your analysis today!"